 I am afraid I do not have any specific information on heroin sales or trading in the cities, which the Deputy mentioned, but I will ask for a reply to be furnished to him from the Department of Justice and Equality.

 On burglaries, we have changed the law to punish recidivism to make it an additional offence if people have been involved in or convicted of multiple burglaries.
 Recent statistics show a very significant decrease in the number of burglaries in the State which is encouraging.
 Garda statistics come with a health warning.
 I am very aware of that.
-A downward trend in the number of burglaries is very welcome and I am sure it will be welcome by families and homeowners.
+A downward trend in the number of burglaries is very welcome and I am sure it will be welcomed by families and homeowners.

 With regard to whistleblowers, we are observing what is happening at the disclosures tribunal and observing the different types of whistleblowers there are.
 The outcome of that tribunal has been interesting in that regard and it can be difficult to identify which whistleblowers are absolutely genuine and which are not at all.
 The disclosures tribunal has been very revealing in that regard.
 We are interested to see what comes out of it in terms of further recommendations on how we can make the public service a supportive environment for people who are whistleblowers.
 The last Government, of which I was a member with Deputy Burton and Deputy Howlin, was the first to bring in legislation to protect whistleblowers.
 It is far from perfect but it was a genuine first attempt to create a more supportive environment for whistleblowers within the public service and private sector.

 We did it before that.